SentGraph: Hierarchical Sentence Graph for Multi-hop Retrieval-Augmented Question Answering: Related Work

 Retrieval-Augmented Generation has shown strong performance in question answering tasks~\citep{rag0, rag00}.
 However, although standard RAG models perform well on single-hop questions, they face clear challenges on multi-hop QA tasks~\citep{HotpotQA}.

-To improve retrieval quality, several extensions have been proposed.
-Refiner \citep{refiner} extracts query-relevant content and reorganizes it in a structured form, which helps LLMs better align with the original context. \citep{Shifting} shifts retrieval from ranking individual passages to optimizing the overall quality of a passage set.
-However, the performance of these methods still depends heavily on the quality of the initial retrieval results.

-To overcome the limited coverage of single-round retrieval, \citep{ircot} alternates between chain-of-thought reasoning and knowledge retrieval.
+To improve retrieval quality, IRCoT\citep{ircot} alternates between chain-of-thought reasoning and knowledge retrieval.
 The reasoning process guides retrieval, while retrieved evidence is used to refine reasoning.
-This design targets knowledge-intensive multi-hop question answering.
-KiRAG \citep{KiRAG} further introduces iterative retrieval based on knowledge triples.
+KiRAG~\citep{KiRAG} further introduces iterative retrieval based on knowledge triples.
 It explicitly integrates reasoning into the retrieval process to adapt to changing information needs.
-While these approaches improve evidence coverage, multi-round retrieval introduces unavoidable computational overhead.
+While these approaches improve evidence coverage, multi-round retrieval introduces unavoidable computational overhead, limiting their use in latency-sensitive applications.

+Under this constraint, post-retrieval optimization methods aim to refine retrieved results within a single retrieval step.
+Refiner~\citep{refiner} extracts query-relevant content and reorganizes it in a structured form, which helps LLMs better align with the original context. \citep{Shifting} shifts retrieval from ranking individual passages to optimizing the overall quality of a passage set.
+However, the performance of these methods still depends heavily on the quality of the initial retrieval results.